taquynhnga2001/Regression-calories-burnt-prediction/README.md

 ---

 ## Project Overview
-The goal of this project is to predict the calories burned during physical activities using machine learning models.
-Various models, including Linear Regression, Random Forest, Gradient Boosting, Ridge and Lasso are trained and evaluated.
+The goal of this project is to accurately predict the calories burned during physical activities using machine learning models.
+Various models, including Random Forest, Gradient Boosting, and Linear Regression, are trained and evaluated.
 The project also includes feature importance analysis to identify key factors influencing calorie burn.

 ## Dataset Description
 The dataset (`calories.csv` and `exercise.csv`) contains the following columns: